The Topology of a Family Tree Graph and Its Members' Satisfaction with One Another: A Machine Learning Approach: Computational Technique

-Second, on the nuclear family satisfaction (NFS) of a member \(i\) includes a subset of the family such that includes \(i\)'s children and spouse, denoted by \(\mu\).
-If the family member is not legally adult, the nuclear family is defined to be one's parents and siblings.
+Second, we consider the Nuclear Family Satisfaction (NFS) measure which, given a specific family member \(i\in V\), captures the average satisfaction level between the members of the \say{immediate family}, denoted by \(\mu\).
+If the member is married and/or has children, \(\mu\) is defined as his/her spouse and children.
+Otherwise, \(\mu\) is defined to be one's parents and siblings.
 Formally, we define NFS as follows: